-The expertise required for satisfactory performance at each of the 5 Levels of Band A are set out in the Competency Framework which will be amended from time to time in line with DIERs business needs.
+The expertise required for satisfactory performance at each of the 5 Levels of Band A are set out in the Competency Framework which will be amended from time to time in line with the Department's business needs.
 Progression across the 5 Levels is based on satisfactory performance and demonstration of the relevant competencies.